US 8, 200th Street, WIS 35 to US 53, Deer Lake-Poskin in Polk and Barron counties.

-This study, a 40-mile segment of 4-lane roadway between St. Croix Falls and US 53, was initiated by legislative mandate to determine how to best meet the long-term transportation needs of this corridor.
+This study, a 40-mile segment of four-lane roadway between St. Croix Falls and US 53, was initiated by legislative mandate to determine how to best meet the long-term transportation needs of this corridor.

 When corridor study limits are this large, a tiered environmental process is preferred.
 The tiered process is used to eliminate repetitive discussions of the same issue and to focus on the actual issues at each level of environmental review.
 It is a means of accomplishing National Environmental Policy Act (NEPA) requirements in as efficient a manner as possible.